joshloyal/drforest/README.md

 >>> OOB MSE: 4.13
 ```

-An importance aspect of the dimension reduction forests is there ability to
+An important capability of the dimension reduction forests is there ability to
-extract a local variable importance measure known as
+produce a meaningful local variable importance measure known as
 *local subspace variable importance*.
 This is a feature importance assigned
 to each prediction point.
 We can visualize the distribution of these importances
 on the test set as follows: